phelum/AccessPoint/README.md

     pre-up, post-up, and post-down tasks if not mentioned in the interface entry.
 This avoids having to modify the interface files.
+    The example interfaces files are now in the interfaces directory.
+    The /usr/local/bin files are now in the ulb directory.